MarcJenningsUK/Home-AssistantConfiguration/docs/ProxmoxTelemetry.md

 # Proxmox telemetry via Influxdb and Chronograf

+### Note : This won't currently work if you're running the InfluxDB server as a Home Assistant addin.
+The config there doesn't support it and has been ruled out as a change for the time being - see [this link](https://github.com/hassio-addons/addon-influxdb/issues/39) for an explanation.

 I wanted to get some telemetry data from my Proxmox instance - primarily so I could make sure there were no times of the day or week where I was unduly stressing the machine.
 To achieve this I spent a few minutes configuring the server to log telemetry data to InfluxDB.
 Surprisingly, it was relatively simple to do.

 ## Pre-requisites